Life & Health

 • Annuities

-Who Needs to Carry a Life and Health Insurance License?
+Who Needs to Carry a Life & Health Insurance License?

-To sell life and health insurance, an agent must have an appropriate license issued by the state where they practice.
-Though life insurance and health insurance licenses are often issued separately, many states offer a life and health license that covers both areas.
+To sell life and health insurance, an agent must have an appropriate license issued by the state where they sell or discuss insurance.
+Life insurance and health insurance licenses are often issued separately, but many states offer a combined life and health license that covers both lines.

-Sales agents must have a life and health insurance license if the scope of their duties encompasses these types of policies.
-In addition, appraisers and trainers employed at insurance company are sometimes required to carry one of these licenses.
+Sales agents must have a life and health (L&H) insurance license if the scope of their duties involves both kinds of policies.
+Customer service representatives, appraisers, and trainers employed at an insurance company are also sometimes required to be licensed.

-To obtain your license, you must pass a life and health insurance license exam.
-The exam covers topics such as the following:
+To obtain your license, you must pass a life and health insurance exam.
+The exam covers a variety of topics, including:

 • Insurance regulation